Whether it’s your first or fifth time in Thailand, this is going to be the best 3 days in Phuket itinerary you come across!

 The chef uses herbs and spices from the spice garden at the resort and selects ethically sourced products.
 Dee Plee is located at Anantara Layan Phuket Resort in the Thalang area, around 25km north of Patong.

-If you’re wanting to try. something other than Thai food, Siam Summer Club describes its menu as a throwback to “a time when a meal was a meal”.
+If you’re wanting to try. something other than Thai food, Siam Supper Club describes its menu as a throwback to “a time when a meal was a meal”.

 With a combination of delicious flavours, you’ll find steaks, fresh seafood, pasta and pizzas that focus on taste and presentation.